CarmenElenaIlie/Starbucks-Project-Overview/README.md

 -   time (int) - time in hours since start of test.
 The data begins at time t=0
 -   value - (dict of strings) - either an offer id or transaction amount depending on the record

-## Files
-The following files attached to this GitHub's repository include the following:
 -   **[Starbucks_Capstone_notebook.ipynb](https://github.com/reachanihere/Starbucks-Capstone/blob/master/Starbucks_Capstone_notebook.ipynb)**: This is the Jupyter Notebook in which I performed all my work.
 -   **[proposal.pdf](https://github.com/reachanihere/Starbucks-Capstone/blob/master/proposal.pdf)**: This document contains the initial project proposal I submitted prior to necessarily beginning this project.
 -   **[data](https://github.com/reachanihere/Starbucks-Capstone/tree/master/data)**: This contains the three JSON files provided by Starbucks / Udacity as noted above.